12 Amazing Health Benefits Of Lily Of The Valley

 Lily of the valley is known as a cardiac tonic.
 This herb is safer for the treatment of heart ailments of elderly people than digitalis or foxglove.
 It is combined with hawthorn and motherwort for these purposes.

 It also helps to treat valvular heart disease, cardiac debility, dropsy and congestive heart failure.
-The flavonoidsi A class of organic compounds that have antioxidant benefits and may help reduce inflammation and prevent diseases. present in the herb stimulate the arteries and help in the dilation of blood.
+The flavonoidsi A class of organic compounds that have antioxidant benefits and may help reduce inflammation and prevent diseases. present in the herb stimulate the arteries and help in the dilation oof blood.
+Flavonoids also have anti-inflammatory properties, which may further support heart health by reducing inflammation in the blood vessels (1).
 Its diuretic properties help in lowering the blood pressure level.

 It is also useful in the treatment of arrhythmiai It is an irregular, abnormally rapid, or slow heartbeat, that happens when the electrical impulses in the heart don't function properly. as it increases the muscular action of the heart while at the same time slowing down and regulating the heartbeat rate.